 The Witch Queen, the main antagonist in the game Destiny 2 by Bungie (2019).
 Picture: Willow Creative

-We’ll explore the basics of cosplay 3D printing.
+We’ll explore the basics of 3D printing for cosplay.
 We’ll take a look at some of the most popular filaments for cosplay, as well as some tips and tricks for getting the best results.
 And Willow will tell you about some of her work, experiences and usage of LW-PLA.

 SAVING YOUR SHOULDERS

-"The unique properties of LW-PLA presents a lot of concept ideas for making parts in a costume.
-The biggest advantage is, of course, the reduced weight of the 3D printed part.
-This makes for a big difference, for a costume can quickly gain a lot of weight.
+"The unique properties of LW-PLA present a lot of concept ideas for making parts for a costume.
+The biggest advantage is, of course, the reduced weight of the 3D-printed part.
+This makes for a big difference, for a costume can quickly become quite heavy.

 Parts are often inconvenient to wear, especially for several hours a day.
-The more a piece weighs, the more friction and energy it provides on the wearer.
-To be able to save more than half on the weight of 3D parts is ideal." - Willow Creative
+The more a piece weighs, the more friction and energy it exerts on the wearer.
+To be able to save more than half on the weight thanks to 3D parts is ideal." - Willow Creative

 Costume design made easier

-"To strengthen LW-PLA it is very suitable for finishing with a layer of casting resin (epoxy resin), the foamed filament absorbs this resin very well and makes for a very strong and highly improved part.
+"A layer of casting resin (epoxy resin) is an ideal finish to strengthen LW-PLA.
+The foamed filament absorbs this resin extremely well and makes for a very strong and highly improved part.
 Cast resin is already used to reinforce and smooth out other filaments, so it is ideal as a finishing on LW-PLA.

 LW-PLA also absorbs paint and glue very well, and is well suited for usage without having to make a mold.

 Printing with LW-PLA takes a bit more skill than your regular filament.
-It takes some insight to ensure that your 3D printed parts are printed with the best results because of the foaming process.
-This is something that needs a bit of practicing and is dependent on the users preferences.
-LW-PLA does not print with the same speed as regular filaments, personally I don’t think this to be a problem, because on the plus side this means it makes for a higher quality print!
-The last ‘disadvantage’i n the review of this filament is that LW-PLA prints are a bit more fragile than regular PLA printed parts, a costume with a lot of thin protrusions is less solid than one part, which has a thicker volume.
+It takes some insight to ensure that your 3D-printed parts are printed with the best results because of the foaming process.
+This is something that takes a bit of practice and is dependent on the users preferences.
+LW-PLA does not print with the same speed as regular filaments.
+I personally don’t find this to be a problem, as it makes for a higher quality print!
+The last ‘disadvantage’ in my review of this filament is that LW-PLA prints are a bit more fragile than regular PLA-printed parts.
+A costume with many thin protrusions is less solid than one part, which has a thicker volume.

 Video: Willow Creative